similab/FSTest/README.md

 </br>
 <b>2.2.
 Dependencies installation</b>
  </br>
-FSTest package works with python 3.8 or later versions and following libraries are required:
+FSTest package works with python 3.8 or later versions and the following libraries are required:
 </br>
 <pre>
          pip install numpy